 This course is based mostly around Achievement Standards.
-Some unit standards will be incorporated.
+Some unit standards will be incorporated if time allows.
 Coverage will depend on time constraints, student abilities and needs and therefore the content may vary from year to year.

 Topics will be chosen from the following Achievement Standards